Appendix I - Part 1

 At the time of the 1851 census, John Wetmore aged 63 years and a widower he is described as an agricultural labourer lodging with William (agricultural labourer) and Sarah Pratt at Oldbury Naite, Thornbury.
 John Wetmore of Oldbury, Thornbury died aged 68 years old and was buried at Hill on 8 March 1856.

 John and Susanna's daughter, Anna Wetmore married on 6 May 1854 at Thornbury.
-Anna of Morton was 34 years old,.
+Anna was 34 years old,.
 Her husband was Joseph Weeks, aged 39, a widower of Kington.
 He was the son of Edward Weeks, farmer.
 The witnesses were William Collins (see below) and Ellen Ponting (Chapter 3).

 Joseph Weeks had previously been married to Mary Cains (Reg Gen March Qtr 1845 Clifton 11a 305) and they had a daughter, Louisa Augusta Weeks who had been baptised on 1 December 1846 at Thornbury.
 Mary Weeks of Kington had died aged 24 and was buried on 24 July 1850 at Thornbury.
 Joseph and Anna had two further daughters,